 Smith&Gosling: MY PROJECT

 Volume I, The Brilliant Vortex: Two Teens in the Time of Austen begins in 1812, with the murder of Spencer Perceval.
 The prime minister was related; and this act of treachery is recorded in the family correspondence, as active a network as any current-day Twitter account.
 The earliest diary penned by the elder of the Two Teens is a travel diary, from 1814, showing England amid much rejoicing — for Mary Gosling is visiting Oxford just as the nation celebrated the end of the Napoleonic Wars.
 (Little did anyone know: Napoleon would ‘return’.)
 This was a momentous year for the Smiths of Suttons and the Goslings of Roehampton Grove.
-Emma Smith‘s father died early in the year, leaving Mrs Smith a 42-year-old widow, with nine children: the youngest of the nine, Maria, born two days after her father’s death.
-The story gains momentum when Emma begins keeping diaries on 1 January 1815.
+Emma Smith‘s father died early in the year, leaving Mrs Smith a 42-year-old widow, with nine children: the youngest, Maria, born days after her father’s death.
+Emma begins keeping diaries on 1 January 1815.
 The girls are, at this date, fourteen and thirteen years old.
-They are the privileged daughters of gentlemen; and their teen years are a mixture of schoolrooms, visits, travels to relatives in England, stays in London during the “Season”, and trips to Wales, Ireland, and the Continent — in fact, the Goslings visit the site of the Battle of Waterloo and Mary has left her impressions of the war-torn region.
+They are the privileged daughters of gentlemen; and their teen years are a mixture of schoolrooms, visits, travels to relatives in England, stays in London during the “Season”, and trips to Wales, Ireland, and even the Continent — in fact, the Goslings visit the site of the Battle of Waterloo and Mary has left her impressions of the war-torn region.
 As the 1820s approach there is an attempted kidnapping, a chancery court case, and a Grand Tour Departure.
 We end with the Coronation of King George IV, an event the Smiths and Goslings attend!